geo-ant/varpro/README.md

 ## Example Usage

-The following example shows how to use varpro to fit a double exponential decay with constant offset to a data vector `y` obtained at grid points `x`.
+The following example shows, how to use this crate to fit a double exponential decay with constant offset to a data vector `y` obtained at grid points `x`.
 [Refer to the documentation](https://docs.rs/varpro/) for a more in-depth guide.